 - Locations: CMB1 & HDB5

 About the Lab

-Led by Dr. Jun Wang, an Associate Professor in the Department of Communication Sciences and Disorders, Moody College of Communication and the Department of Neurology, Dell Medical School, the Speech Disorders & Technology Lab (SDTL) is dedicated to develop assistive speech technologies including silent speech interfaces and to conduct basic speech science and disorders research on neurogenic motor speech disorders and neural processing for speech communication.
+Led by Dr. Jun Wang, Associate Professor in the Department of Communication Sciences and Disorders, Moody College of Communication and in the Department of Neurology, Dell Medical School, the Speech Disorders & Technology Lab (SDTL) is dedicated to develop assistive speech technologies including silent speech interfaces and to conduct basic speech science and disorders research on neurogenic motor speech disorders and neural processing for speech communication.
 Advanced computational techniques such as machine learning are heavily used.
 The lab is located at CMB1 in the Moody College and HDB5 in the Dell Medical Shool.

 - [Call for papers] Special track on Spoken Language Processing and Conversational Systems in the 33rd International Conference of the Florida Artificial Intelligence Research Society (FLAIRS33).

 - Kristin's poster is recognized as a "Meritorious Poster" (about 3% selected) by ASHA 2019.
 Congratulations!

 - Dr. Wang recevied a NIH R01 award to support the silent speech interface project (2019-2024).

 - Three papers were accepted by ICPhS 2019; Two papers were accepted by SLPAT 2019 , and one paper was accepted by EMBC 2019; Two papers were accepted by Interspeech 2019.
 Two posters will appear in the Graz BCI Conference 2019 and ASHA 2019.
 Welcome to stop by.